berdies/PicoCTF-2024/General Skills /Super SSH /flag.md

 The description is as straight forward as it can be...

-Open a terminal and enter
+Go to your shell and enter

 `ssh ctf-player@titan.picoctf.net -p 60572`